rohitharumugams/Tic-Tac-Toe-vs-AI/README.md

 ## Future Improvements

-In the next version, we plan to add a 20% probability that the AI might "miss" the optimal Minimax move and make a blunder, just like humans sometimes do, to make the game more enjoyable and fair.
+In the next version, I plan to add a 20% probability that the AI might "miss" the optimal Minimax move and make a blunder, just like humans sometimes do, to make the game more enjoyable and fair.

 ## Installation